View Document Text

 Voting Client Securities

-Oak Ridge will accept responsibility to vote proxies for securities which are held in client
+Oak Ridge will accept responsibility to vote proxies for securities which are held in client accounts

-not accept direction from clients on specific votes except in extraordinary circumstances.
+direction from clients on specific votes except in extraordinary circumstances.

-We have adopted policies and procedures designed to help us vote in what we believe are our
+We have adopted policies and procedures designed to help us vote in what we believe are our clients’

-copy of our proxy voting policies and procedures is available by contacting us.
+proxy voting policies and procedures is available by contacting us.

-We currently use the input of an outside voting advisory service which provides information
+We currently use the input of an outside voting advisory service which provides information on

-own voting decisions based upon our voting policies and procedures.
+voting decisions based upon our voting policies and procedures.

-We consider the quality of a company’s management to be an important factor in our decision
+We consider the quality of a company’s management to be an important factor in our decision to

-management for routine proposals that do not change the company’s structure, bylaws, or
+routine proposals that do not change the company’s structure, bylaws, or operations in a way we

-operations in a way we believe is detrimental to shareholders.
-For Board membership, we will
+believe is detrimental to shareholders.
+For Board membership, we will usually vote for individuals

-usually vote for individuals nominated in an uncontested election unless we are concerned
+nominated in an uncontested election unless we are concerned about issues that would impede the

-about issues that would impede the Board member's ability to perform effectively, such as
+Board member's ability to perform effectively, such as unusual conflicts of interest or membership

-unusual conflicts of interest or membership on too many boards.
+on too many boards.

 We typically vote against proposals we believe restrict shareholders' ability to realize the full

 potential financial value of their stock investment.
-These include poison pills, supermajority
+These include poison pills, supermajority voting

-a case-by-case basis using the same economic focus described above.
+case basis using the same economic focus described above.

-A conflict of interest may arise where Oak Ridge has discretion to vote proxies for a company
+A conflict of interest may arise where Oak Ridge has discretion to vote proxies for a company that

-For matters that are covered by our policies, we will generally vote according to those policies.
+that are covered by our policies, we will generally vote according to those policies.

 If the policies do not clearly inform our vote, we may: